fogus/spiel/kartenspiel/natto/README.md

 # Tubes

-Tubes are groups of three consecutive pairs in natural order:
+Tubes are groups of three consecutive pairs (with or without dragons) in natural order:

 ![tubes](https://raw.githubusercontent.com/fogus/spiel/master/kartenspiel/natto/graphics/tubes.png)

+Only tubes with a higher starting pair beats another tube.

 # Plates